remenkemi/libnav/README.md

 # libnav

 This library provides parsers for x-plane's CIFP, earth_hold.dat, earth_awy.dat, earth_fix.dat, earth_nav.dat and apt.dat files.
 The library also provides various utility functions for working with lat,lon points(great circle distance, bearing, pbd points and more) and strings(decimal lat/lon to dms, etc).
+Each data base is loaded in its own thread.
+This means your program can also perform other tasks while the data bases are loading.
+Each data base interface is implemented in a thread-safe manner.

 ## Getting started